 Thanks to the ITC, the growth of the solar industry helped create hundreds of thousands of jobs, injected billions of dollars into the US economy, and was a significant step towards cutting down on greenhouse gases, so it was very popular.
+According to the Solar Energy Industries Association (SEIA), “The ITC has helped the U.S. solar industry grow by more than 10,000% percent since it was implemented in 2006.”

-As a homeowner, you can claim a federal solar tax credit for the amount of money that you pay towards installing solar, and reduce the amount you owe when you file your yearly federal tax return.
-The Solar Investment Tax Credit can be filed one time for the tax year in which you install your system using Tax Form 5695.
-The credit received is then calculated dollar-by-dollar as a reduction of your federal tax liability, so if you have 1,000 credits, you’ll owe $1,000 less in taxes.
+The credit received is then calculated dollar-by-dollar as a reduction of your federal tax liability, so if you receive $1,000 in credits, you’ll owe $1,000 less in taxes.
 Once you calculate how many credits you’ve received, you will want to add your renewable energy credit information to a typical Form 1040 while filing your taxes.

 Note that a tax credit is different from a tax refund.
 In order to claim a tax credit, you must owe taxes to the government, so that the tax credit can cancel out some or all of the amount that you owe.

 Lastly, the solar panel federal tax credit can be used against either the federal income tax or the alternative minimum tax, so regardless of how you calculate the taxes you owe, you can be eligible to claim the value of the federal income tax credit for solar.

-- 26% - Projects that finish construction by 2022
+- 26% - Projects where construction finishes in 2033

-- 22% - Projects that finish construction by 2023
+- 22% - Projects where construction finishes in 2034

-How To Qualify for the Solar Tax Credit
+How To Qualify For The Solar Tax Credit

 For example, if you were eligible for $6,500 in tax credit, but only owed $4,000 that year, then you would completely eliminate your tax payment for that year, and the next year you would be able to deduct an additional $2,500 from that year’s tax payment as well.

 You are also eligible to claim the solar tax credit even if the solar energy system is not on your primary residence.
 As long as you own the property and live in it for part of the year, you can still claim part of the credit on your taxes to reduce the amount that you owe.
 However, if you put solar on a pure investment property, such as one that you rent out full time, then you cannot claim the solar energy tax credit.